mdelmans/python-camunda-sdk/docs/quick_start/setup_runtime.md

 ## Overview
-Runtime connects to Zeebe instance and listens to service tasks handled by the connectors.
+Runtime connects to a Zeebe instance and listens to service tasks handled by the connectors.

 Runtime does not discover connectors automatically.
 You need to let runtime know which connectors you want it to handle by passing connector classes through `outbound_connectors` argument.